jbratcher/website-analyzer-app/readme.md

 Road map:

-Write 'action steps' for each reported issue from Google Lighthouse reports Create dashboard to view report data and complete action steps.
+- Write 'action steps' for each reported issue from Google Lighthouse reports Create dashboard to view report data and complete action steps.

-User stories for dashboard refinement
+- User stories for dashboard refinement

-Add subscription model for users

-- Developer (free or \$3/month)
-- Solo (\$3/month)
-- Business (\$17/month)
-- Enterprise (\$47/month)

-Should this be developed as a Sass or software package?